Particular/docs.particular.net/samples/azure/self-host/sample.md

 NOTE: To inspect multi-host role emulated file system navigate to `C:\Users\%USERNAME%\AppData\Local\dftmp\Resources`

 Azure Compute Emulator leaves any processes spawned at run time in memory.
-Kill those once done with emulated Cloud Service execution by locating `WaWorkerHost.exe` process and killing all child processes named `NServiceBus.Hosting.Azure.HostProcess.exe`.
+These can be killed by locating the `WaWorkerHost.exe` process and killing all child processes named `NServiceBus.Hosting.Azure.HostProcess.exe`.
 The number of those processes will be the same as the number of endpoints (i.e. one) x the number of times Cloud Service was executed.

-Cloud Service emulator can also be stopped from Compute Emulator UI.
-Compute Emulator UI can be accessed via the try icon on the taskbar.
-Within Compute Emulator UI, under `Service Deployments` tree select a deployment, right-click and select the `Remove` option.
+Cloud Service emulator can also be stopped with the Compute Emulator UI.
+The Compute Emulator UI can be accessed via the try icon on the taskbar.
+Within Compute Emulator UI, under `Service Deployments` tree select a deployment, right-click, and select the `Remove` option.
 This will cleanly stop Cloud Service without leaving any processes in memory.

 ## Code walk-through